Our Productions

-Elvis The Rhondda Years’ – musical farce about a dysfunctional Welsh family of Elvis tribute performers, which toured around South Wales during 2022.
+Elvis The Rhondda Years’ – a musical farce about a dysfunctional Welsh family of Elvis tribute performers, which toured around South Wales during 2022 and 2024.
 More information on Elvis can be found if you Click Here

 Cadoc And The Drowned Boys (2019)